pond/dnd/party_riglan/journals/campaign_6/Riglan: Part 3.1.md

 The two girls fill in more.
 Huge creeping shadows spreading across the window and door, despite it being dark outside - shadows of shadows.
 Monstrously scary!
 When the door opened, they just freaked out and ran not knowing it was Lomas.
 They say they ran and it was over half an hour ago; yet Lomas thinks the shadow arrived right before Temo came in.
 So someone lost time (was Lomas stunned?), or perhaps being close to the rift slows time.

-Temo starts talking about the Fey Wild and the "flip side of the coin", the Shaowfell.
+Temo starts talking about the Fey Wild and the "flip side of the coin", the Shadowfell.
 Then he hears a creaking noise by the door - creeps up and opens them - it's *all* the students.
-So Temo says, "OK, OK, everyone in" and explains what happened in brief (to avoid rumours) framing it as "Nethza was visited by a strange shadow creature, and she went with it through that door to the Shaowfell".
+So Temo says, "OK, OK, everyone in" and explains what happened in brief (to avoid rumours) framing it as "Nethza was visited by a strange shadow creature, and she went with it through that door to the Shadowfell".
 The usual reassurances - school not closing, but that area's off limits etc.

 In the end, people head back to bed.
 Lomas is assured by Temo that he's done OK, he held his emotions in check and explained everything; nothing more he could do!